edlin/ignis/docs/ARCHITECTURE.md

 The shim handles this transparently. `window.fetch` and `window.requestUrl` are intercepted.
 Same-origin requests pass through unchanged.
 Cross-origin requests are POSTed to `/api/proxy`, which performs the outbound call from the server with headers that mimic Obsidian's desktop runtime: `Origin: app://obsidian.md` and the browser's own User-Agent.
 The response body is returned base64-encoded so binary content survives the JSON round-trip; the shim decodes it and hands the caller a normal `Response` or `requestUrl` result.

 The proxy itself is intentionally generic.
 It forwards method, headers, and body verbatim and returns whatever the upstream sent.
-In demo mode, an allowlist restricts the hostname to a known-safe set; in normal self-hosted mode there's no restriction, which is one of the reasons the server needs to be behind authentication when exposed to the internet.
+It always rejects requests whose hostname resolves to a private, loopback, or link-local address (SSRF guard).
+Outbound access is governed by `proxyMode`: `any` (the default) reaches any public host, `allowlist` restricts to a configured host list, and `disabled` blocks all proxying; demo mode pins it to `allowlist`.
+Under the default `any`, the proxy is an open relay to public hosts, which is one of the reasons the server needs to be behind authentication when exposed to the internet.

 ### Workspaces in browser tabs